MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.LineWeight.md

 ---

-# ChartSeries.LineWeight Property (Access)
+# ChartSeries.LineWeight property (Access)

 Returns or sets the line weight (thickness) for a series when its effective chart type is line-based.
-Read/write **Long** .
+Read/write **Long**.

 ## Syntax